 3 SCH.
 This course examines the epidemiology of cardiovascular disease, with emphasis on coronary heart disease.
 The major risk factors for coronary heart disease and approaches to risk factor intervention are discussed.
 Emphasis is given to public health strategies for reduction of risk factors among populations.
-Prerequisites: BIOS 5210 or consent of instructor.
+Prerequisites: EPID 5620 or permission of instructor.